wp-plugins/deal-or-announcement-with-countdown-timer/readme.txt

 == Upgrade Notice ==

+= 7.1 =
+Tested up to 3.5

 = 7.0 =
 New demo link, www.gopiplus.com

 = 6.0 =
-Tested UpTo 3.4
+Tested up to 3.4

 = 5.0 =
-Tested UpTo 3.3.1
+Tested up to 3.3.1

 = 4.0 =
-Tested up-to 3.2, Hereafter Only Admin user can access this plugin in the dashboard.
+Tested up to 3.2, Hereafter Only Admin user can access this plugin in the dashboard.

 = 3.0 =
-Tested up-to 3.0, and new live demo link added.
+Tested up to 3.0, and new live demo link added.

 = 2.0 =
 Date option enabled